-Although it’s not a widely known fact, the Turks and Caicos is home to many caves, sinkholes and blue holes.
-With the exception of a few sea caves, the Karst system of dissolution created nearly all the identifiable cave features in country.
+Although it’s not a widely known fact, the Turks and Caicos is home to many caves, sinkholes, and blue holes.
+Except for a few sea caves, the Karst system of dissolution created nearly all the identifiable cave features in the country.

 The entire subterranean underwater plateau that supports the Turks and Caicos archipelago is soft limestone, as is the majority of exposed rock throughout the country, so the various effects of the Karst process are seen on every large island and cay in the country.

 Conch Bar Caves on Middle Caicos is the best-known cave in the country, and is the largest non-submerged cave system in the Bahamas–Turks and Caicos islands chain.
-This fascinating site served as a storm shelter for the aborigine Taino people before the arrival of Columbus.
+This fascinating site served as a storm shelter for the aborigine Taino peoples before the arrival of Columbus.
 During the 1800s, the system was mined for guano (bat manure).
-At the time of these diggings, artefacts from prehistoric peoples and bone remains from possible extinct animals were uncovered.
+At the time of these diggings, artifacts from prehistoric peoples and bone remains from possible extinct animals were uncovered.

 Several smaller dry caves can be found on Providenciales as well.